 - (ii) Under the terms of an employment agreement with the Company's CEO dated October 8, 2008, in the event of a change in control of the Company and the CEO's employment is involuntarily terminated within three years following the change in control, the Company shall pay the CEO an amount equal to three times his then-current base salary and three times his annual bonus most recently paid or accrued along with any unpaid salary and vacation pay.
 The total commitment for the CEO's agreement along with certain other management contracts require payments totaling approximately \$1,019,000 upon termination.
-On a change of control, minimum payments range from \$2,540,000 to \$2,890,000 plus amounts calculated based on the share price of the Company and changes in the share price of the Company.
-As the triggering events have not taken place, the contingent payments have not been reflected in these consolidated financial statements. - (iv) The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
+On a change of control, minimum payments range from \$1,525,000 to \$1,875,000 plus amounts calculated based on the share price of the Company and changes in the share price of the Company.
+As the triggering events have not taken place, the contingent payments have not been reflected in these consolidated financial statements. - (iii) The Company and its subsidiary, Canada Chrome Corporation ("CCC"), entered into an agreement in January 2021 with the President and Chief Operating Officer of CCC whereby he may, over the two-year term of the agreement, earn \$70,000 per month which monthly salary may, at his option, be tendered for 1/24th of a 10% interest in CCC, for the purpose of which the total value of CCC was deemed to be \$16.8 million.
+Alternatively, all or any part of any unpaid salary may be tendered by him for payment in Multiple Voting Shares of the Company at \$1.00 per share at any time on or before June 18, 2024.
+An aggregate of 1,680,000 Multiple Voting Shares have been reserved by the Company for issuance for this contingency.

+- (iv) The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company believes its operations are materially in compliance with all applicable laws and regulations.
-The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.

-- (v) The Company renounced \$420,000 of qualifying exploration expenditures to the shareholders effective December 31, 2020.
-Under the "look back" provision governing flow-through shares, \$195,000 was unspent by the end of 2021 and has to be spent by December 31, 2022. - (vi) The Company has entered into certain agreements which subject certain future transactions to finder's fees. - (vii) The Company has entered into certain agreements which contain break fees that could become payable by the Company.
+The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations. - (v) The Company renounced \$420,000 of qualifying exploration expenditures to a shareholder effective December 31, 2020.
+Under the "look back" provision governing flow-through shares, this amount was fully spent by the end of 2022. - (vi) The Company renounced \$150,000 of qualifying exploration expenditures to a shareholder effective December 31, 2022.
+Under the "look back" provision governing flow-through shares, this amount has to be spent by December 31, 2023. - (vii) The Company has entered into certain agreements which subject certain future transactions to finder's fees. - (viii) The Company has entered into certain agreements which contain break fees that could become payable by the Company.
 The amount of any such amount would be determined at the time.
 The Company has the option to make any such payment in shares.

-23 FINANCIAL INSTRUMENTS AND FAIR VALUES Overview
+24 FINANCIAL INSTRUMENTS AND FAIR VALUES Overview